ReneHezser/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `enableAzureMonitorProfileMetrics`

 Whether the metric state of the kubenetes cluster is enabled.
+Defaults to `true`.

 - Required: No
 - Type: bool
-- Default: `False`
+- Default: `True`

 ### Parameter: `enableContainerInsights`